CeDev9/Next-AI/Hu and Ma Video Processing Kit 202011/README.md

 **For academic research purposes only.
 Please do not distribute or share.**

-For feedbacks, please email: song.ma@yale.edu and allen.hu@yale.edu.
+Is for feedbacks, please email: song.ma@yale.edu and allen.hu@yale.edu.